getkeops/keops/doc/python/index.rst

 Python bindings for KeOps
 =========================

-We now fully document the public interface of the ``pykeops`` module, which is a NumPy or PyTorch frontend to the KeOps C++/Cuda library.
+We now fully document the public interface of the ``pykeops`` module, which is a NumPy or PyTorch front-end for the KeOps C++/Cuda library.
 It contains three sets of instructions:

 1. :doc:`The Genred module <generic-syntax>`: our low-level pythonic syntax, compatible with NumPy and PyTorch.